Facebook cancels developer conference as tech companies respond to virus

 “While for the most part it remains business as usual, we’re continually evaluating the crisis and adjusting tactics based on evolving information to keep our workforce safe,” an Indeed spokeswoman said.

-Alphabet Inc’s Google said its developer conference is still planned for May 12 to 14 and it is monitoring coronavirus developments.
+Alphabet Inc’s Google said its developer conference is still planned for May 12 to 14, but both Google and Microsoft said they are monitoring coronavirus developments.

-Microsoft plans to hold its annual developer conference, Build, in downtown Seattle from May 19-21, but said in a statement that the “safety of our employees is a top priority and we will evaluate the situation and adjust plans as necessary.”

 Microsoft on Wednesday said it was unlikely to meet its fiscal third-quarter guidance for its Windows and Surface hardware business unit because of hits to the electronics supply chain, echoing similar statements from Apple Inc and HP.